nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-There is no command to undo.
+HealthContact detects that there is no command to undo.
     * 1a1.
 HealthContact shows an error message.

-      Use case ends.
+    * Use case ends.

 **Use case: Redoing a command**